jpmarques19/amora-os/web-player/README.md

    git checkout feature/web-player-ui
    ```

-2. Add a placeholder album art image:
-   - Create an `assets` directory in the `web-player` folder if it doesn't exist
-   - Add a placeholder image named `placeholder-album.jpg` in the `assets` directory

-3. Serve the web application:
+2. Serve the web application:
    - You can use any static file server.
 For example, with Python:
      ```bash
      cd web-player